 Are Cellulose Sponges Eco-Friendly?

-Biodegradable cellulose sponges (made from cotton and cellulose fibres) are available.
+Biodegradable cellulose sponges (made from cotton and cellulose fibers) are available.
 Having said that, some manufacturers smuggle polyfill into their sponges/dishcloths, so being cautious to avoid those brands is a smart starting step.
 If you only use natural cleaning products, you may put your cellulose sponge into the compost when it reaches the end of its useful life (up to 6 months usually).

 When cellulose sponges are used in place of plastic-based traditional sponges or single-use paper towels, they become even more environmentally beneficial.
 In 2018, the United States alone generated almost 3.8 million tonnes of paper tissue/towels, with little to no recovery of tissue goods for recycling.
 Using alternatives to reduce the manufacturing of these items may have a big, beneficial environmental impact!